Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Enfield and are not the council.
 About us

-The Housing and Regeneration Scrutiny Panel of Enfield Council was scheduled to discuss updates on key housing projects and policies.
-Topics included the Reardon Court extra care scheme, the council's approach to damp and mould in social housing, and progress on the Joyce and Snells Estate regeneration.
+The Housing and Regeneration Scrutiny Panel met on Wednesday, 4th March 2026, to discuss updates on the Reardon Court extra care scheme, the council's approach to damp and mould, and the progress of the Joyce and Snells estate regeneration project.
+The panel noted that the work programme for 2025/26 had been completed and confirmed future meeting dates.

 Reardon Court Update